Optimal quantization for nonuniform discrete distributions: Basic Preliminaries

-where $X$ is a random variable with distribution $P$. \end{prop1} Due to the above proposition, we see that if $\ga$ is an optimal set and $a\in\ga$, then $a$ is the \tit{conditional expectation} of the random variable $X$ given that $X$ takes values in the Voronoi region of $a$.
-In the sequel, we will denote the support of a probability distribution $P$ by supp$(P)$.
+Let $P$ be a Borel probability measure on $\D R^d$, and $U$ be the largest open subset of $\D R^d$ for which $P(U)=0$.
+Then, $\D R^d \setminus U$ is called the support of $P$, and is denoted by supp$(P)$.
 Let $P$ be a uniform distribution defined on the set $\set{1, 2, 3, 4, 5, 6}$.
 Then, the random variable $X$ associated with the probability distribution is a discrete random variable with probability mass function $f$ given by

 It is not difficult to show that if $\ga_n$ is an optimal set of $n$-means for $P$, then

 \begin{remark} Optimal sets are not unique.
 For example, in the above, the set $\ga_5$ can be any one of the following sets: